badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

         export.
     ```

-4. Finnaly, we update the `.gitlab-ci.yml` to execute the analysis and send the results to SonarQube
+4. Finally, we update the `.gitlab-ci.yml` to execute the analysis and send the results to SonarQube

     ```yml
     analyze: